lucjastozek/matter-of-letter/README.md

 # Matter of Letter App

+To try the app, go to https://matter-of-letter.netlify.app/

-You can run the app locally by running the following commands:
+You can also run the app locally by using the following commands:

 ```
 yarn